Stacey and Jack wedding at Audrey's Farmhouse

 Pergola Area

 Adjacent to the lawn.
 Provides overhead structure for portraits with a framed feel.
 Works in most light conditions because the overhead cover cuts direct sun.
+The pergola is also available for ceremonies up to 140 guests.

 The Essentials